simtony/mlrunner/README.md

 3. Accessibility.
 How to distinguish different runs in the file system while maintaining human readability?
 How to quickly discover insights from tens of hundreds of results?
 How to minimally tweak the existing code to achieve efficiency?
 4. Robustness: What if your machine is temporally down?
 Should you rerun all the experiments?

-Over the years I have developed an effective strategy to cope with these problems which relies on this tool.
+Over the years I have developed an effective workflow to cope with these problems.
+This tool tightly integrates into the workflow.
 In a nutshell:
-1. Pull every modification into command line args.
+1. Make every modification (architecture, hyperparameters, training regime, etc.) adjustable by command line args.
 This interface is consistent to most code base.
    1. For model modification, use if/else or switch/case
-   2. For datasets, specify it with directory
+   2. For datasets, specify the directory
-   3. Others can be set as flag or params
 2. Specify the default params in a command template.
-Pull the params your care as variables and list the values you are interested in a configuration file.
-Specify the default values of these params.
+Make interesting params variables and list their available values in a configuration file.
+Specify default values of these params.
-3. Use a pool of workers to concurrently run the tasks.
-Dump all the relevant raw data into a directory named by the (param, value) tuples -- making them human-readable.
+3. Use a pool of workers to concurrently run tasks specified in the config file.
+Dump all the relevant raw data into a directory named by the (param, value) tuples -- making them human-readable yet distinct for each experiment.
 Track the training progress with tensorboard.
-4. Apply the same processing code for each run to obtain results you need, and aggregate them for visualization: tensorboard hyperparams or simply a spreadsheet.
+4. Apply the same processing code for each run to parse results you need, and aggregate them for visualization: use tensorboard hyperparams, jupyter notebook or simply a spreadsheet.

 ## Install
 ```